 “When I was approaching my Kenya Certificate of Primary education (school testing),” Stella shares, “I gave birth to my daughter.
 I stayed at home to breastfeed.
 My father was a drunkard, a polygamist.
 He considered my step-mother more than my mother.”
 Stella’s education was halted and her hopes dimmed.
 But Stella, guided by determination, re-wrote her exams, passed, and continued to high school.

-Now, a single mother, Stella cares for her two-yr-old daughter while finishing Form Two.
-With a bit more maturity than her classmates, Stella takes on more responsibilities, like serving as Secretary of Sports at school.
+Now a single mother, Stella cares for her 2-year-old daughter while finishing Form Two.
+With a bit more maturity than her classmates, Stella takes on extra responsibilities, like serving as Secretary of Sports at school.
 Meanwhile, the distance she covers to reach school is the longest of any of her peers – 12 kilometers each way!

 According to the Kenya AIDS Indicator Survey, such acts have been blamed for the rise of HIV infection as well as unintended pregnancies among young people.
-At present, in Kenya, 46% of new HIV infections are reported among young people 15 – 24 years, with girls and young women recording the majority of cases.
+At present, in Kenya, 46% of new HIV infections are reported among people 15-24 years old, with girls and young women recording the majority of cases.

-As Stella asserts, “With the bicycle, I feel safe.
-I cycle past the motorbike operator’s sheds, and I’m not worried about them stopping me.”
+“With the bicycle, I feel safe.
+I cycle past the motorbike operator’s sheds, and I’m not worried about them stopping me,” Stella says.

 Stella’s mother is filled with gratitude for Stella’s bicycle as well, “My daughter can now confidently cycle past the sugar cane cutters who have always had the tendency of sexually harassing young girls and women who they come across.”